angeal185/hex-transposition-cipher/README.md

 # hex-transposition-cipher
 hexadecimal transposition cipher for shuffle and reverse shuffling hex encoded cipher text for nodejs and the browser.

+Adds an extra layer of protection to your already encrypted code's hex output by essentially turning it into nothing but valid hex.

 demo: https://angeal185.github.io/hex-transposition-cipher/
 ### Installation